Azure/azure-service-operator/docs/hugo/content/guide/conditions.md

 ---
 title: Conditions
+weight: 1 # This is the default weight if you just want to be ordered alphabetically
 ---
 Each resource reports a `Ready` condition in `.status.conditions`.
 It is also visible when you examine the resource with `kubectl get`, for example: